 Managing API Keys and Identities

 This documentation is for the preview version of the Dev Portal.
-If you are not part of the preview program, please refer to the current Dev Portal docs.
+If you are using the legacy developer portal, please refer to the docs.

 When building an API documentation portal, you often need to provide a way for users to authenticate their API requests.
 This typically involves managing API keys and different authentication identities.
 However, implementing a secure and user-friendly system for API key management can be complex and time-consuming.
 Dev Portal provides a powerful solution to this problem through its API Keys and Identities system.